Skip to content

 Remove unneeded dependencies

-Depends by distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use it to avoid system breakage.
+Depends on distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use them to avoid system breakage.

 Cleaning up